The Defiant, Midsumma Festival 2022 by Suzanne Balding

 Help Finding the Right Venue for Your Event

-If you have not secured a venue, we suggest you use the Eventotron search function (see below) to find somewhere that meets your needs, and then contact the venue directly to discuss your event in more detail.
+If you have not secured a venue, check out Venues Seeking Performances for Midsumma 2023 or use the Eventotron search function (see below) to find somewhere that meets your needs, and then contact the venue directly to discuss your event in more detail.

 You can also request venue advice from the Midsumma team.